 However, with Streamlabs you will gain access to some very interesting tools to make things even easier for creators such as; remote control & selective recording allowing you to remove certain sources from your recording only – very handy for removing background music and making editing VOD’s a lot smoother.

-Pros of Streamlabs OBS
+Pros of Streamlabs

-Here are the pros of Streamlabs OBS:
+Here are the pros of Streamlabs:

 - Integrated Chat